SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 In order to use the Steeltoe framework you need to do the following:

- * Add NuGet package references to your project.
+ * Add Hystrix NuGet package references to your project.
  * Define Hystrix command(s).
- * Configure Hystrix Command and Thread Pool settings.
+ * Configure Hystrix command(s) and Thread Pool settings.
  * Add Hystrix command(s) to the container.
- * Use an Hystrix commands to invoke dependent services
+ * Use Hystrix command(s) to invoke dependent services.
  * Add and Use the Hystrix metrics stream service.